-Advice to candidates:

-It is recommended that candidates wishing to further their experience to FEI level, candidate

-· · · · · · · · · · · · · · · · · · ·

-should also gain knowledge of course design and

-stipendiary stewarding.
-It is recommended that

-they attend the relevant SJI seminars.

-NEW Any newly upgraded (or existing) Senior National who feels they would like some guidance in

-Deputy the role of Ground Jury president may enrol in the Deputy President programme, where they

-President will receive on the job mentoring from more experienced judges.
-Candidates will act as

-Programme President of the class, with more experienced judge assisting and giving guidance and

-reassurance.

-Senior Candidate will be required to have Application to be sent to regional committee for

-National to successfully completed the following approval, once regional approval given application

-FEI Status over 6 venues: is then forwarded to National Judges Committee

-for discussion.

-Ponies

-15 additional full days Candidate to submit CV detailing:

-Equestrian Experience

-Horses Judging Experience

-15 additional full days \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

-Additionally, the candidate must also Course Design experience

-have officiated as a President of the Stewarding Experience

-))

-Ground Jury at any of the following Once approval, National Judges Committee will

-competitions; forward Application to Horse Sport Ireland.

-RDS Dublin Horse Show

-New Heights Grand Prix

-PTO

-National Grand Prix/ Pony

-Premier competition

-Been an 'active' Senior National Judge

-for a minimum of 4 years.

-Attended Judges Seminar in past 2

-years

-,

-Assist with regional/ national Judges'

-seminar
+Advice to candidates: It is recommended that candidates wishing to further their experience to FEI level, candidate should also gain knowledge of course design and stipendiary stewarding.
+It is recommended that they attend the relevant SJI seminars.
+NEW Any newly upgraded (or existing) Senior National who feels they would like some guidance in Deputy the role of Ground Jury president may enrol in the Deputy President programme, where they President will receive on the job mentoring from more experienced judges.
+Candidates will act as Programme President of the class, with more experienced judge assisting and giving guidance and reassurance.
+Senior Candidate will be required to have Application to be sent to regional committee for National to successfully completed the following approval, once regional approval given application FEI Status over 6 venues: is then forwarded to National Judges Committee for discussion.
+Ponies 15 additional full days Candidate to submit CV detailing: Equestrian Experience Horses Judging Experience 15 additional full days Additionally, the candidate must also Course Design experience have officiated as a President of the Stewarding Experience Ground Jury at any of the following Once an area of Netice of Ludges Committee will competitions; Once approval, National Judges Committee will forward Application to Horse Sport Ireland.
+RDS Dublin Horse Show Torward Application to Horse sport freiand.
+New Heights Grand Prix PTO National Grand Prix/ Pony Premier competition Been an 'active' Senior National Judge for a minimum of 4 years.
+Attended Judges Seminar in past 2 years Assist with regional/ national Judges' seminar